zulip/zulip/docs/production/settings.md

-If you haven't already, subscribe to the [zulip-announce](https://groups.google.com/forum/#!forum/zulip-announce) list so that you can receive important announces like new Zulip releases or major changes to the app ecosystem..
+If you haven't already, subscribe to the [zulip-announce](https://groups.google.com/forum/#!forum/zulip-announce) list so that you can receive important announces like new Zulip releases or major changes to the app ecosystem.

 ## Enjoy your Zulip installation!